 ‘Yes, love, I’m fine.
 I just…’ What does she want to do?
 ‘I just want to listen to this.’
 She looks up at her daughter.

 Elly rolls her eyes.

-‘Oh mum, you’re such a cliche.
-A middle-aged woman who sits in the driveway to finish her true crime podcast.
+‘Oh, Mum, you’re such a cliche.
+A middle-aged woman sitting in the driveway to finish her true crime podcast.
 I expected more.’

 ‘Give the middle-aged thing a rest.
 I’m only forty.’
 Jenn smiles.

 Elly puts her earbuds back in.
 ‘Dream on,’ she says.

 Jenn can’t help but laugh.
 Trust Elly to keep her honest.
 She watches her beautiful daughter stroll through the garage and into the house, school bag draped over one shoulder.
 Gorgeous Elly, with her blonde hair and long legs.
 Fourteen.
 The same age as the subject of the podcast.